Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Experiments

-The performance of different models (on held-out test sets) is shown in Table \ref{tab:performance analysis}.
-We compare Auto\-formers trained with our bottleneck framework (containing a free component, i.e., $c=3$) against the AR surrogate model and the Autoformer model as mentioned in the original paper from \cite{wu_autoformer_2021}, which contains two encoder layers and eight heads per layer.
+Table \ref{tab:performance analysis} shows the performance of the Autoformer with our bottleneck on the benchmark datasets, compared to the AR surrogate model (i.e. the first interpretable concept) and \citet{wu_autoformer_2021} (i.e. the original Autoformer model).
+Note that the bottleneck models are trained with a free component, i.e., $c=3$, and the original Autoformer is of a different size (two encoder layers with eight heads per layer).
 Visualizations of the forecasts from these models are shown in Appendix \ref{app: qualitative results}.